 Damned if she didn’t start crying again.
 “Don’t cry.
 Please don’t cry.
 I didn’t mean—I didn’t say I’d never get married.”

-“No.” He was already in love with one of them and had been almost since the first time he’d seen her, at the Whiskey River rodeo nearly two years ago.
+“No.” He was already in love with one of them and had been almost since the first time he’d seen her, at the Whiskey River rodeo over two years ago.
 She hadn’t been competing since it was a youth rodeo, but she’d been in charge of one of the events.
 Seeing her on one of her paints was something.
 Talk about a natural in the saddle.
-As a male he appreciated a beautiful woman riding a stunning black and white paint.
+As a male he appreciated a beautiful woman riding a stunning black-and-white paint.
 He’d asked his buddy and fellow pilot Travis Sullivan if he knew who she was.